 - Homework assignments must represent your own-and only your own-work.
 You may not collaborate or share answers with other students.
 See the Academic Integrity section below for additional information. - Show your work!
 You will receive more of your points for using a correct method, as opposed to coming to a correct answer.
 This means that making a silly math error early on needn't cause you to lose all points for a question, even if that error makes your final answer wrong.
-It also means that you will not receive many points for a correct answer if the TAs cannot see how you arrived at it.
-Similarly, TAs can only give you points for work that they can read, so write legibly if writing by hand. - Homework is due at the beginning of class.
+It also means that you will not receive many points for a correct answer if the TAs cannot see how you arrived at it. - Homework is due at the beginning of class.
 Points will be deducted per half day past the due date of the assignment, which will always be at 10:10am (when our class starts).
 If you have not finished your homework before class, the late penalty will be the same if you turn it in during or directly after class as if you turn it in any time before 10:10pm that night.
-That means that if you haven't been able to finish a homework assignment before class starts, there's no benefit to working on it during class rather than paying attention to the new material-we would rather you gain the full benefit of class, and then finish your homework later in the day.